fabiovitalba/unibz-tabletop-script-compiler/README.md

-# Mini-c language compiler
+# Dungeons and Dragons Mini Language Compiler
-This project is a very basic compiler for a subset of the C programming language.
+This project is a compiler for a custom language designed for Dungeons and Dragons-style tabletop role-playing games.
+It offers features for basic programming constructs and specialized dice rolling mechanics.
-It offers very limited functionality in the programs it interprets.

 # Index
 1. Language features